-Description of the change Restrictions To do list Eligibility criteria for the new LP/PP are observed.
-Project partnership corresponds to the eligibility criteria - at least one Latvian and one Lithuanian PP remains in the project.
-Partner Statements reflecting the increase of the project budget.
+Description of the change Restrictions To do list and one Lithuanian PP remains in the project.
 Receive an electronically signed decision on changes.
 In the case of a positive decision, update the Application Form in JEMS and attach the updated Partnership Agreement in JEMS.
 1.3.
-Structural or legal chang es of LP/PP organisation I Legal changes (title, legal status, etc.) of the LP/PP organisation occur.
-Eligibility criteria for the partnership must be observed.
+Structural or legal change ges of LP/PP organisation Legal changes (title, legal status, etc.) of the LP/PP organisation occur. - Eligibility criteria for the partnership must be observed.
 Submit electronically signed Request for Changes to the JS to email pasts@varam.gov.lv with supporting documents: a copy of the official document stating the structural or legal change, updated Lead Partner/Project Partner Statement.
 Receive an electronically signed decision on changes.
 In the case of a positive decision, update the project Application Form in JEMS and submit the Partnership Agreement in JEMS.

-For partnership changes in points $1.1 1.3$ .
+For partnership changes in points 1.1. - 1.3.
 MA takes the decision and informs NAs on partnership changes.
 The MC decides in a case respecting of eligibility criteria for the partnership is questioned.

-2. Change in the project activities Only activities that do not alter the objective of the project can be changed: increase/decrease in the number of existing project outputs and/or results; significant extension/reduction of the Change shall not alter the objective of the project.
-Changes foster more efficient achievement of the project objectives and results.
-Submit electronically signed Request for Changes to the JS to email pasts@varam.gov.lv; If changes are introduced in the investments planned in the work plan with costs under CC6 and are related to changes in costs
+2. Change in the project activities

+Only activities that do not alter the objective of the project can be changed:

+- increase/decrease in the number of existing project outputs and/or results; - significant extension/reduction of the range of the existing project activity; - create new project output and/or activity;

+- Change shall not alter the objective of the project. - Changes foster more efficient achievement of the project objectives and results. - Submit electronically signed Request for Changes to the JS to email pasts@varam.gov.lv. - If changes are introduced in the investments planned in the work plan with costs under CC6 and are related to changes in costs estimations, technical projects, etc., the relevant documents should be